Electric Cars in 2025: Promise or Disappointment?

 Battery production consumes many resources.
 Over a car's lifetime, the ecological benefit is clear compared to combustion, but not without limits.

 Conclusion: In 2025, the electric car is neither a miracle solution nor a dead end.
-It’s a useful transition, best combined with more sustainable mobility choices.
+It's a useful transition, best combined with more sustainable mobility choices.
+For everyday sustainable transport, explore our guide on cycling through autumn and reducing stress with green routines.

 About the author: